mcrosson/accessible.tips/content/faq/contributing.md

 We politely ask you review the open issues for exiting items that overlap.
 Please comment on an existing issue that is relevant prior to creating a new issue.

-If there is not an exiting issue for your need, please create a new issue.
+If there is not an existing issue for your need, please create a new issue.
 We politely ask you provide us as much detail as possible so we can hopefully respond without having to play a game of 20 questions.

 {{< back_to_top >}}